nhsengland/datascience/docs/what_is_data_science/How you can learn Data Science.md

 # How you can learn Data Science

-Data Science isn't just for Data Scientists!
+Data science isn't just for data scientists!
 As a profession, we're passionate about sharing these skills and techniques.

 For this purpose we've put together a **monthly newsletter** with valuable **insights**, **training opportunities** and **events** for people interested in learning more about the various aspects of data science, further developing their skills, and progressing in their career: